katsaii/macro-hacks/gml-library-extensions/data-structures/README.md

-# GUI Layer Fixes and Extensions
+# Data Structure Clean-Up Extensions

 This script makes it possible for dynamic data structures to be automatically marked and garbage collected within a workspace.